llagerlof/MyCsvPHP/README.md

 ### MyCsvPHP::tableArrayToCsv()

-Create a CSV file from a 2 dimensional array.
+Create a CSV file from 2-dimensional array.

 #### Examples
 ```